-What do wide-loads, wildlife, and Winnebagos have in common?
-They’re all part and parcel of driving in Outback Queensland.
-After all, this is road trip country – think wide open roads, big blue skies, and stations so big that you won’t be able to see their borders with the naked eye.
+Outback Queensland is road trip country – think wide open roads, big blue skies, and stations so big that you won’t be able to see their borders with the naked eye.

-Whether you’re a seasoned outback adventurer or a first-time traveller, check out these tips from Stay on Track Outback to help you get from point A to B in safe hands.
+Whether you’re a seasoned outback adventurer or a first-time traveller, check out these tips to help you have a safe road trip in Outback Queensland.

 1.Pack all the essentials

 Music – tick.
 Snacks – tick.
 First aid kit, spare tyre, map, water – tick, tick, tick, tick.
 You’ll want to make sure you’ve got more ticks than an A+ student, when it comes to your outback essentials packing list.

 When there are hundreds of kilometres between towns (and petrol stations), the only person you’ll want to rely on for supplies is yourself.
 We recommend packing your car with road trip essentials, to ensure you’re prepared for anything.
 Take it from the police, the words ‘better safe than sorry’ gain new meaning when you’re west of the Great Dividing Range.

 2. Telephone Communications & Download the Emergency + App